palantirnet/federated-search-demo/README.md

    - Single-site `phing install-d8 -Dbuild.env=d8`
    - Domain site `phing install-d8 -Dbuild.env=d8-domain`
 5. Reinstall Drupal 7: `phing install-d7`
-6. Build the `/src` directory and symlink modules there to make development easier: `phing init`
+6. Build the `/src` directory and symlink modules there: `phing init`
+   - This links each of the two modules: `search_api_federated_solr` and `search_api_field_map` from the D8/D7 single site docroot to the `/src` directory and also into the D8/D7 Domain Access-enabled docroot.
+This means all changes made in `/src/search_api_...` will propagate to both sites simultaneously.
+   - If you re-run composer in any of the docroots you may need to re-run `phing init`.
 7. ...
 OR run all phing targets at once: `phing build install-all init`

 Additional information on developing for Drupal within this environment is in [docs/general/drupal_development.md](docs/general/drupal_development.md).